rur/good/README.md

 ### Overview

 The `good scaffold` command outputs a web GUI setup to a sub package of a Go project.
-The scaffold is geared towards web consoles and admin tools for backend services or daemons.

-Pages are added using the `good page` command, which has a [starter template](#starter-templates) feature to speed-up development.
-The scaffold package is unobtrusive so that it can be embedded in an existing codebase without difficulty.
+Pages are added using the `good page` command, which has a [starter template](#starter-templates) feature to speed things up.
+The scaffold package is unobtrusive so that it can be embedded in a Go project and make use of your existing boilerplate.

 #### TLDR; quickstart